jcwells18/Python-Challenge/README.md

 This script calculates
 - total number of months in dataset
 - total amount of Profit/Loss for the dataset
-- calculcates the greatest increase and decrease dae and amount
+- calculcates the greatest increase and decrease date and amount

 This script also exports to a txt file and shows results in terminal.